JSKWN/study-notes/README.md

+  # Study Notes for ML & CS
-  # An Obsidian vault dedicated to studying CS and ML technologies.
+  An Obsidian vault dedicated to studying ML and CS technologies.